Witiko/doctoral-thesis/main.md

         and their accuracy.

-We also showed that *MIRMU-CompuBERT* received the most consistent results across both text and math queries, excelled at short queries, but its performance deteriorated for long queries that didn't fit into the short context window of its dense attention.
+We also showed that *MIRMU-CompuBERT* received the most consistent results across both text and math queries, it excelled at short queries, but its performance deteriorated for long queries that didn't fit into the short context window of its dense attention.
 By contrast, the remaining four systems that were based on the vector space model excelled at text queries, but their